triestpa/Open-Cryptochat/README.md

 In contrast to symmetric encryption, asymmetric encryption uses pairs of keys (one public, one private) instead of a single shared secret - *public keys* are for encrypting data, and *private keys* are for decrypting data.

 A *public key* is like an open box with an unbreakable lock.
 If someone wants to send you a message, they can place that message in your public box, and close the lid to lock it.
-The message can now be sent, to be delivered by an untrusted party without needing to worry about the message being read.
+The message can now be sent, to be delivered by an untrusted party without needing to worry about the contents being exposed.
 Once I receive the box, I'll unlock it with my *private key* - the only existing key which can unlock that box.

-Exchanging *public keys* is like exchanging those boxes - since each private key is kept safe with the original owner, so there's no reason to worry about the contents of each box being observed in transit.
+Exchanging *public keys* is like exchanging those boxes - since each private key is kept safe with the original owner, the contents of the box are safe in transit.

 This is, of course, a massive simplification of how public key crytography works.
-If you're curious to learn more I'd strongly recommend this video.
+If you're curious to learn more (especially regarding the mathematical basis for these techniques) I'd strongly recommend this video.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/wXB-V_Keiu8" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>